The National Resource Center for The First-Year Experience and Students in Transition is

 same time as the place-based event and keynote recordings following the conference.

 All participants at the 41

-the requests of others to mask up and/or maintain physical distancing.
+of others to mask up and/or maintain physical distancing.

 Individuals who have a documented disability which precludes the wearing of a mask

 may request a modification to mask policies.
 Please contact the National Resource

 Center’s Conference and Continuing Education staff, to discuss modification(s) to